SzilviaDeahl/practice-at-home/README.md

 ### #4
 ```
-When I call the `undo` function on the object
+When I call the `undo` method on the object
 Then the most recently added line is deleted
 ```
 ### #5
 ```
-When I call the `undo` function multiple times in a row
+When I call the `undo` method multiple times in a row
 Then the most recently added lines continue to be deleted
 ```
 ### #6
 ```
-When I call the `undo` function
+When I call the `undo` method
 And the object has no lines
 Then `undo` will `throw` an error "This editor has no lines"
 ```